ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 Each sample is represented by one pair of forward- and reverse-read fastq files.  `$rootdir` is the directory on the system where the software tools are installed, `$resource` is the directory where tool resources such as indices and genome files are stored, and `$workspace` is the working directory for the analysis.
 The below steps are bash scripts designed to be run from the command line on Ubuntu Linux 14.04 or higher.
 Elements of this approach were adapted from Ramaswami G, Lin W, Piskol R, Tan MH, Davis C, Li JB.
 Accurate identification of human Alu and non-Alu RNA editing sites.
 Nat Methods.
 2012 Jun;9(6):579-81.

+## Initialization

-Begin by setting up the variables:
+Begin by installing each of the software tools listed in the references, as well as their supporting files (see download source information below), and setting up the variables:

 	# Environment
 	cpu="$(cat /proc/cpuinfo | grep processor | wc -l)